-An initial evaluation for hearing impairment including deafness may include (highly recommended): for preschool-aged children, reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); obtaining a current, comprehensive audiological evaluation by a licensed

-- emotional disturbance, or of environmental, cultural, or economic disadvantage. - (11) Speech or language impairment means a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a child's educational performance. - (12) Traumatic brain injury means an acquired injury to the brain caused by an external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child's educational performance.
+An initial evaluation for hearing impairment including deafness may include (highly recommended): for preschool-aged children, reviewing existing screening data and/or any previously conducted evaluation data and for school-aged children, reviewing and considering complete SAT file documentation and existing evaluation data; gathering and analyzing developmental/educational, medical, family, and social history, including an interview with the parent(s)/guardian(s); obtaining a current, comprehensive audiological evaluation by a licensed audiologist to determine degree and type of hearing loss, including the assessment of hearing levels (aided and unaided) and the functional use of hearing; conducting a speech/language/communication assessment; completing a systematic review of individual academic achievement, including formal and informal measures; administering an individual academic achievement assessment in the area(s) of suspected need and for external physical force, resulting in total or partial functional disability or psychosocial impairment, or both, that adversely affects a child's educational performance.
 Traumatic brain injury applies to open or closed head injuries resulting in impairments in one or more areas, such as cognition; language; memory; attention; reasoning; abstract thinking; judgment; problem-solving; sensory, perceptual, and motor abilities; psychosocial behavior; physical functions; information processing; and speech.
-Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or to brain injuries induced by birth trauma. - (13) Visual impairment including blindness means an impairment in vision that, even with correction, adversely affects a child's educational performance.
+Traumatic brain injury does not apply to brain injuries that are congenital or degenerative, or to brain injuries induced by birth trauma.

+(13) Visual impairment including blindness means an impairment in vision that, even with correction, adversely affects a child's educational performance.
 The term includes both partial sight and blindness.